Sedowan/power-aware-miner-homeassistant/README.md

 ![HA_MQTT_Commands_and_Sensors](images/HA_MQTT_Entities_de.jpg)

-This shows the command and sensor configuration in Home Assistant after the setup.
+This shows the commands and sensors configuration in Home Assistant after the setup.

 ---